waadgo/FONDUE/README.md

 # Usage of the method
 The following are the possible inputs that the evaluation pipeline "DCCR_eval.py" can get:

 `--in_name`: string containing the full path to the image to be denoised.
+Valid input extensions: ".nii", ".nii.gz", ".mgh", ".mgz", ".mnc".

 `--suffix`: string containing the suffix of the denoised image.
 By default it is "dccr".

 `--ext`: extension that will be used for the output files.
 By default it will use the same as the input file specified in `--in_name`.
+Valid output extensions: ".nii", ".nii.gz", ".mgh", ".mgz".
+NOTE: ".mnc" file formats will be read and processed, but will be stored by default in ".nii" format.

 `--out_name`: string containing the full path to the file where the image will be stored WITHOUT EXTENSION.
 By default it will be the base name of `in_name` + "_"`suffix` + `ext`.